tsdat/tsdat/docs/tutorials/vap_pipelines.md

         `Interpolate` DataTransform.
 2 min was chosen with the reasoning that it is twice the sampling frequency of the buoy's
         GPS unit and thermistor, so we're less likely to miss a data point.

-        Next, the 3 coordinates are fetched from the "wave" datastream (`vap_waves_raw`), and the assortment of variables from all 3 input streams.
+        Next, 3 coordinates are fetched from the "wave" datastream (`vap_waves_raw`), and the assortment of variables from all 3 input streams.
 For the non-"wave" datastream variables ("lat", "lon", "sst"), the `tsdat.transform.Interpolate` DataConverter is set. `Interpolate` does a simple 1D linear interpolation from the ingest timestamp to the VAP timestamp. `NearestNeighbor` could also be used here in the same manner if desired.